Skip to main content

 Flexsearch for fulltext indexing

 Fireproof ships with a flexsearch integration.
-The included withFlexsearch function is a utility that allows you to add full-text search capabilities to your Fireproof database using the Flexsearch library.
-This function takes in a Fireproof database object and returns an object with a single method: search.
+The included withFlexsearch function is a utility that allows you to add full-text search capabilities to your Fireproof ledger using the Flexsearch library.
+This function takes in a Fireproof ledger object and returns an object with a single method: search.

 const { Index } = flexsearch